hungdungn47/trello-api/README.md

-## Trello web clone
+## Trello web clone - API
 Trello is a tool that lets you organize ideas, concepts, to-dos, and anything else you like.

 Imagine a white board, filled with lists of sticky notes, with each note as a task for you and your team.
 Now imagine that each of those sticky notes has photos, attachments from other data sources like Jira or Salesforce, documents, and a place to comment and collaborate with your teammates.

-Now imagine that you can take that whiteboard anywhere you go on your smartphone, and can access it from any computer through the web.
-That's Trello!
+That's Trello.

 ## Feature list
 - User authentication with JWT token